 We have adopted a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions.
 The code of business conduct and ethics is available on our website at https://investors.rxsight.com.
-We intend to disclose future amendments to such code, or any waivers of its requirements, applicable to any principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions or our directors on our website identified above.
+We intend to disclose future amendments to such code, or any waivers of its requirements, applicable to any principal executive officer, principal financial officer, principal accounting officer, principal financial officer, principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions or our directors on our website identified above.
 Information contained on the website is not incorporated by reference into this proxy and should not be considered to be part of this proxy.